diazrenata/scads-plants/analysis/reports/rarefaction.md

 ![](rarefaction_files/figure-markdown_github/simp%201%20to%201-1.png)

 This is skewness.
 We've zoomed to the top right.
 Again, the purple lines are the 97.5, and the blue are 95.
 The grey is 1:1.
 Again, adding singletons pushes the sample to a higher, more extreme, percentile.
-Again, it basically doesn't change our conclusions if we use the 95% mark, but it does change our conclusions to the 97.5%.
+It basically doesn't change our conclusions if we use the 95% mark (except for the one that jumps from 80 to 97.4!), but it does change our conclusions to the 97.5%.
 For the 97.5, two samples that are not outliers become outliers if we add singletons.

 There's also one *just* on 95/97.5 line, which I'm not counting above.